Bhashit/bhashit.github.io/_posts/2014-12-29-on-learning-mathematics.md

 Just around the same time I was beginning to apply this strategy, I came across a post titled
 ["Mathematicians are Chronically lost and confused"][mathemaicians-lost].
-It says all of the things that I had concluded were okay.
+It said that all of the things that I had concluded were okay.
 Getting lost and confused while getting into a large and seemingly infinite field.
 Then, to top all of these things off, I found another gem by Steve Yegge.
 This one was titled